isomerpages/moe-chungchenghighyis/_our-cca/CCA/CCA.md

 *   Students visiting CCA booths and signing up for auditions, selection trials or/and interviews

-*   Students attending scheduled auditions, selection trials and interviews during Term 1 Week 2 &amp; 3
+*   Students attending scheduled auditions, selection trials and interviews during Term 1 Week 2 to 4